etlbox/etlbox.website/doks_v0.5/content/en/recipes/etl/data-validation-part1.md

 In our example, we built a small ETL pipeline to process a CSV file, perform data validation and normalization, and load the cleaned data into a database, handling errors and duplicates gracefully.
 The process involved defining a data model, setting up various data flow components, linking them together, and executing the network.

-### Next article: Part 2
+### Next article: Adding SCD Type 2

-In the next step, we will turn to improvements of this data flow.
+[In the **next step**, we will turn to improvements of this data flow](../data-validation-part2).
 In addition to enhanced error logging, we will address the issue of how to reconcile data when repeatedly loading different or the same supplier data.
 We aim to build a Slowly Changing Dimension Type 2 (SCD Type 2) that stores the corresponding changes in the CSV data.